a1shadows/raudioanalysis/README.md

 Chroma vector refers to a set of twelve pitch classes represented as a vector.
 Distribution of energy is calculated for every Chroma vector and as a result we get an updated audio signal of twelve dimensional Chroma distribution vector.

+The code is divided into various files based on their application.
+Up to this point, the feature extraction file is complete, while the classification file is in progress.